ObsMod/pylawr/docs/source/user/clutter.rst

 Clutter is characterised by high reflectivity values and is caused by static objects, e.g. trees and houses, or moving objects, e.g. insects and plains.
 It varies from time step to time step and from range gate to range gate.
-For further general information see :cite:`lengfeld2014`.
+For further general information, see :cite:`lengfeld2014`.

 Concept
 -------

-:py:class:`~pylawr.transform.filter.clutterfilter.ClutterFilter` calculates a map based on the filters mathematic attributes.
-For example the :py:class:`~pylawr.transform.filter.TDBZFilter` computes the average of the squared logarithmic reflectivity difference between adjacent range gates.
-Based on the computed map and filter specific thresholds a :py:class:`~pylawr.transform.filter.ClutterMap` is created, which classifies if the radar signal is clutter or not in the range gate.
+:py:class:`~pylawr.transform.filter.clutterfilter.ClutterFilter` calculates a map based on the filter's mathematic attributes.
+For example, the :py:class:`~pylawr.transform.filter.TDBZFilter` computes the average of the squared logarithmic reflectivity difference between adjacent range gates.
+Based on the computed map and filter specific thresholds, a :py:class:`~pylawr.transform.filter.ClutterMap` is created, which classifies if the radar signal is clutter or not in the range gate.
 Back to the example of our :py:class:`~pylawr.transform.filter.TDBZFilter`, if the mean of squared reflectivity